Diamond Barn Door Hardware

 In some cases, a header board for your barn door might not be required if the door itself is lightweight.

-If your barn door is particularly light, it may not be heavy enough to strain your walls to the point of damage, and therefore no header board is required.
+If your barn door is very light, it might not be heavy enough to damage your walls.
+In that case, you do not need a header board.

 Existing Walls with Blocking

-Another scenario where you might not need to install a header board is if you are installing your barn door on existing walls that have proper blocking.
+You may not need to install a header board if you are putting your barn door on walls with proper blocking.

 However, keep in mind that not all walls with blocking will not need a header board when installing a header board.